 NAS Award in Molecular Biology

 Awarded to recognize a recent notable discovery in molecular biology by a young scientist (defined as no older than 45) who is a citizen of the United States.
-Supported by Pfizer Inc. Scheduled for presentation in 2014.
+The recipient is awarded a gold-plated bronze medal and a $25,000 prize.
+Supported by Pfizer Inc.

 Sue Biggins (2013)